Deltara3/Deject/README.md

 > Will be added after the project is functional.

 # License
 All code is licensed under the MIT License.
 Ubuntu Sans Mono is distributed under the Ubuntu Font License.
+The syringe asset from Twemoji is distributed under the Creative Commons Attribution 4.0 International Public License.